shinelink/shinelink.github.io/index.md

 </p>
 <p style="margin-bottom: 0in; line-height: 100%"><font face="Liberation Sans, sans-serif"><font size="5" style="font-size: 16pt"><b>Methodology</b></font></font></p>
 <p style="margin-bottom: 0in; line-height: 100%">I use the approach
-stated by Eric Ma who uses deep learning &amp; genotype network-based system for predicting new influenza protein sequences.
+stated by Eric J. Ma who uses deep learning &amp; genotype network-based system for predicting new influenza protein sequences.
 You can check out details at <a href="https://fluforecaster.herokuapp.com/">HeroKu</a>
 and the code <a href="https://github.com/ericmjl/flu-sequence-predictor/">here</a>.
 Eric translates sequences to &quot;latent&quot; representation by variational autoencoder (VAE) and then he uses Gaussian Processes